-What does She's Leaving Home mean?
+What do you think She's Leaving Home means?

 Beatles: She's Leaving Home Meaning